 John Winship’s paintings are like anthropological dioramas.
 Not unlike social documentary photography, the work observes and depicts people engaged in day to day activities.
 Perhaps these moments were easy to take for granted, but later in life the images likely become powerfully evocative.

-The work is easy to relate to, even if Winship’s chosen focus of the 1950’s isn’t temporally relevant.
-There is an enveloping quiet beauty about the work that pulls you to it like an old song.
-They are as comforting to have around as your grandmother’s quilt and that familiarity seems to endure, but the work is far less straightforward and obvious than it appears.
+The work is easy to relate to, even if Winship’s chosen focus of the 1950’s may seem temporally distant.
+There is an enveloping quiet beauty about the work that pulls you to it and an almost uncanny familiarity that seems to endure; however, the work is far less straightforward and obvious than it appears.
 The level of complexity depends on the viewer’s willingness to ask questions.

 Jennifer Knaus’ fantastical portraits feature Findhorn style flora atop Renaissance portraits of adults and children with arresting gazes.
 She paints in oil or egg tempera.
 Her work has been frequently exhibited in the New Britain Museum of American Art – founded in 1903 and designated the first museum of strictly American art in the country.
 Jennifer received her MFA from the University of California, Davis, and also studied at the Skowhegan School of Painting and Sculpture in Maine and the San Francisco Art Institute, where she received her BFA.
 She lives in a beautiful, pastoral setting in Connecticut.